Energy Markets Update

 Source: NYISO, 2024

-- A significant deal between NRG Energy and LS Power, valued at $12 billion, would transfer 13 GW of gas-fired generation to both PJM and the NYISO.
+- A significant deal between NRG Energy and LS Power, valued at $12 billion, would transfer a combined 13 GW of gas-fired generation to NRG in both PJM and NYISO.
 On Thursday, June 12, NRG Energy and LS Power submitted a request to the Federal Energy Regulatory Commission (FERC) seeking approvals.
-Allowing NRG to operate more assets in Zone J may give the generator more confidence and standing room to propose to develop, build and operate needed new thermal generation in Zone J where others like Alpha Generation, who operate in the area are currently holding back on requesting to develop more due to the regulatory uncertainty for long term development projects.
+Allowing NRG to operate assets in Zone J after the shutdown and sale Astoria Power plant in 2023 may give the producer revived confidence and standing room to develop, build, and operate needed new thermal generation in Zone J. Other prominent NYC generators like Alpha Generation have been holding back on new projects due to the regulatory uncertainty for long-term development projects.

 - Looking ahead, the New York rate base will continue to face challenges with declining reliability margins and increasing demand.
 The Brattle Group projects that electric vehicles and other distributed energy resources could provide 8.5 GW of grid flexibility by 2040, addressing approximately 25% of the expected peak load.
 However, with generator deactivations outpacing new supply additions and growing electrification demands, the state continues to grapple with maintaining an adequate power supply for its future needs (see NYISO’s 2025 deficiency outlook projections below).